 Give the area a good brush and remove any loose material before applying the cleaner.

+Each of these methods offers a solution for the maintenance of most block pavers, ensuring long-lasting durability and appearance.
 Whichever method you choose, make sure to thoroughly rinse the area with clean water to remove all the muck or cleaning chemicals if used.

 Tip Top Tip